Practitioners

 Amber Williams

 Amber uses pronouns she/her.
-She is a dedicated Masters in Counseling candidate at Bowie State University, currently under the supervision of Badia Manning, LCPC.
+She recently obtained her Licensed Graduate Professional Counselor (LGPC) license and is a recent graduate of Bowie State University.
+She is currently under the supervision of Badia Manning, LCPC.
 Her therapeutic approach revolves around a trauma-informed lens, employing an eclectic blend of techniques from cognitive-behavioral therapy, acceptance and commitment therapy, person-centered therapy, and an anti-oppressive approach.

 In her role as a therapist, Amber creates a warm and empathetic environment for clients to explore the reasons that bring them to therapy.
 She values open communication and views her role as a collaborator, working alongside clients to empower them in achieving their goals.